Pretty-SFOS/opal/README.md

 }
 ```

+8. Enable the dot-notation for ready-made attribution components by adding this
+   line to your main `.pro` file:

+        include(libs/opal-enable-attributions.pri)

-8. If everything is set up correctly, you can now use Opal by importing the
+9. If everything is set up correctly, you can now use Opal by importing the
-    modules.
-For the About page component you would have to write in QML:
+   modules via the dot-notation.
+For the “About” page component you would have
+   to write in QML:

         import Opal.About 1.0

+   For attributions, you would use this:

+        import Opal.Attributions 1.0

 ### Sailfish SDK (Qt Creator)